-The faculty and students of the Department of Physical Therapy have developed this Handbook to assist you.
+This Handbook has been developed by the faculty and students of the Department of Physical Therapy to assist you.
 The Student Handbook serves as the official source of Policies and Procedures related to student activities in the Department of Physical Therapy as approved by the Dean, College of Allied Health Sciences.
 We hope that you find it useful.
-If you have questions or need clarification, please contact the Department Chair of Physical Therapy (EC-1312) or Program Director (EC-1342), phone 706-721-2141 or the Associate Dean for Academic Affairs, College of Allied Health Sciences (EC-3423), phone 706-721-2621.
+If you have questions or need clarification, please contact the Department Chair of Physical Therapy (EC-1312) or Program Director (EC-1338), phone 706-721-2141 or the Associate Dean for Academic Affairs, College of Allied Health Sciences (EC-3423), phone 706-721-2621.